 What is DisplayFusion?

-DisplayFusion is a fantastic piece of software that allows for custom hotkeys for moving windows between and within screens.
+DisplayFusion is a fantastic Windows 10 window manager that allows for custom hotkeys for moving windows between and within screens.
 It also has many other great features like rotating wallpapers, task bar customization and a plethora of useful monitor configurations.

 The best part about all of this, is that it’s FREE!
 There’s a premium version to buy for around $20, but it only provides additional features like image quality tuning and other things we’re not looking for at this time.